byrd-laif/soilMakers/readme.md

 ***Partnership systems support mutually respectful and caring relations.***

-***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical Actions that connect and are transferable through to nature, environ-Mental health is prevention of the wasteful use of resources. *Waste* being something discarded before its usefulness has been realized.
+***Creating co-Evolutionary Leaders;*** Revolutionary Eco-Logical Actions that connect and are transferable through to nature, environ-Mental health is prevention of the wasteful use of resources. *Waste* being something discarded before its usefulness has been realized.

 #### *reConnecting And Healing Soil To Soul.*

-***Reconciliation; forgiveness, free to turn and question: Where does someone go from here?***
+**Reconciliation; forgiveness, free to turn and question: Where does *someone* go from here?**

 ***Art,*** as the vehicle for ***working through feelings of living in a damaged world,*** artisan cultures that symbiotically connect, healing soil to soul.